-Furthermore, existing scenarios already defined in standards, regulations or guidelines can also be utilized for the testing of ADSs.
-Additional scenarios include those that occur during real world trials and deployments.
-Such scenarios might have not been considered pre-deployment but are key learnings.
-At the time of publishing this text, there is significant experience gathered with existing trials and tests, and thus a significant amount of driving logs and recording can be used.

-For AI centric ADS systems, training required usage of a lot large volumes of data from driving logs and recordings.
+Training ADS systems, training requires usage of a lot large volumes of data from driving logs and recordings.
 The same data resources can be used to test the behavioural competencies.
 The challenge is to map these into the scenario categories, in order to ensure that this testing and its results are counted correctly toward the acceptance criteria evaluation.

 One method to categorise these logs and recordings is to match them to existing abstract scenario libraries, and classify them to nominal, critical and failure scenarios.
 With categorization and classification, the evaluation of these scenarios, and counting their contribution to the evidence and the success criteria, can take place.

-The scenario-generation method should include adequate coverage of relevant nominal, failure, and critical [scenarios and situations] to effectively validate the ADS.
+The scenario-generation method should include adequate coverage of relevant nominal, failure, and critical scenarios and situations to effectively validate the ADS.
 “Coverage” refers to the degree to which scenarios sufficiently incorporates driving situations in order to validate the relevant requirements of this regulation.
 Sufficient coverage is essential to the overall effectiveness and credibility of these methodologies as a validation approach.
 Sufficient coverage should be with respect to the ADS feature or ODD.
 Coverage can be measured across different domains, and metrics can be used to determine sufficiency.
+Coverage can be measured both on the test scenarios serving as input to the test, as well as on the behavioural competencies and KPIs demonstrated during testing.

 2.3.
 Behavioural competencies and scenarios mapping